MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 Each table tab displays more information than **Top results** tab along two different dimensions:

 - If the quick find view for the table has more than 6 **View Columns**, then all columns are displayed in the table tab, compared to up to 6 columns shown in **Top results** tab.
-- All matching rows for the table are accessiable in the table specific tab as an infinitely scrollable list.
+- All matching rows for the table are accessible in the table specific tab as an infinitely scrollable list.

 ## Filter results with facets

 On the search results page, you can refine and explore your search results using facets and filters.
 Facets are available on the **Filter** pane which you can expand or collapse.

-The **Top results** tab, shows search results accross different row types such as a contact vs. a phone call.
+The **Top results** tab, shows search results across different row types such as a contact vs. a phone call.
 Thus, the **Top results** tab only shows three global facets which apply all row types.

 Global facets:
 -	Owner